Kitware/SMQTK/docs/installation.rst

 Installing Python dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-After deciding and activating what environment to install python packages to (system or a virtual), the python dependencies should be installed based on the :file:`requirements.*.txt` files found in the root of the source tree.
+After deciding and activating what environment to install python packages into (system or a virtual), the python dependencies should be installed based on the :file:`requirements.*.txt` files found in the root of the source tree.
 These files detail different dependencies, and their exact versions tested, for different components of SMQTK.

-These two files list the core required python packages (we'll explain why there are two files below):
+The the core required python packages are detailed in: :file:`requirements.txt`.

-* :file:`requirements.conda.txt`
-* :file:`requirements.pip.txt`

-In addition, if you wish to be able to build the Sphinx_ based documentation for the project there are two additional dependency files:
+In addition, if you wish to be able to build the Sphinx_ based documentation for the project: :file:`requirements.docs.txt`.

-* :file:`requirements.docs.conda.txt`
-* :file:`requirements.docs.pip.txt`
+These are separated because not everyone wishes or needs to build the documentation.

-Other optional dependencies and what plugins they correspond to are found in:
+Other optional dependencies and what plugins they correspond to are found in: :file:`requirements.optional.txt`

-* :file:`requirements.optional.txt`

-Required packages have been split up this way because :command:`conda` [#conda]_ does not provide all packages that :command:`pip` can.
-Further, not everyone wishes or needs to build the documentation.
-Optional dependencies are obviously optional and are separated from core dependencies for that reason.

-.. _installation-fromSource-InstallingPythonDeps-CondaAndPip:

-Installing with Conda and Pip
-"""""""""""""""""""""""""""""
+Note that if :command:`conda` [#conda]_ is being used, not all packages listed in our requirements files may be found in :command:`conda`'s repository.

-The three-step python dependency installation using both conda and pip, including separate environment creation, will look like the following:
+Installation of python dependencies via pip will look like the following:

 .. prompt:: bash

-    conda create -n <env_name> --file requirements.conda.txt [--file requirements.docs.conda.txt]
-    . activate <env_name>
-    pip install -r requirements.pip.txt [-r requirements.docs.pip.txt] [-r requirements.optional.txt]

-Where the ``[ ... ]`` parts are optional, showing the use of multiple requirements files at once.

-Installing with just Pip
-""""""""""""""""""""""""

-Installation of python dependencies via pip only will look like the following:

-.. prompt:: bash

-    pip install -r requirements.conda.txt -r requirements.pip.txt [-r requirements.docs.conda.txt -r requirements.docs.pip.txt]
+    pip install -r requirements.txt [-r requirements.docs.txt]

-Where the :file:`requirements.docs.*.txt` arguments are only needed if you intend to build the SMQTK documentation.
+Where the :file:`requirements.docs.txt` argument is only needed if you intend to build the SMQTK documentation.

 Building NumPy and SciPy